Panzer Dragoon Orta: Release

 An Xbox Panzer Dragoon was announced in March 2001 as part of a multi-game deal between Sega and Microsoft.
 Prior to its reveal, it was referred to as "Panzer Dragoon (Latest Version)" and "Panzer Dragoon Next".
 It was first shown under its final title at E3 2002.
 Originally scheduled for a worldwide release in 2002, it was delayed into 2003 in the West to better tie the story and gameplay, add additional branching paths, and continue polishing.
 Mukaiyama said the graphics were taking longer to design than anticipated, needing to adjust to new technology and to refine gameplay and level design, which were turning out below expectations.
 Orta and design models for the dragon creatures were exhibited at the "Character Expo", a media event held in Minami-Aoyama in November 2002 to promote different media projects.
 An additional promotional campaign allowed fans to enter a competition with themed hoodies as prizes, with the campaign revolving around understanding words in the fictional language used in a television commercial.

-Orta was released in Japan on December 19, 2002.
+Orta was released in Japan on 19 December 2002.
 The limited edition included a CD featuring arranged five-minute compilations of music from each Panzer Dragoon game.
-Orta was released in North America on January 14, 2003, and in Europe on March 21.
+Orta was released in North America on 14 January 2003, and in Europe on 21 March.
 Sega published it in all regions, while Infogrames was a distribution partner in Europe.
-It was made backward compatible with the Xbox 360 on April 19, 2007.
-The European 360 version crashed after the third level, which was fixed with a 2018 a patch.
-Orta was made backward compatible for the Xbox One on April 17, 2018.
+It was made backward compatible with the Xbox 360 on 19 April 2007.
+The European 360 version crashed after the third level, which was fixed in 2018 with a patch.
+Orta was made backward compatible for the Xbox One on 17 April 2018.

 Sega produced 999 Orta-themed Xbox consoles for sale through their Sega Direct service; the design was pure white with a printed image based on an Ancient Age fossil.
-A guidebook featuring was published by ASCII Media Works on February 21, 2003.
-A novelization was written by Yu Godai, illustrated by Shinya Kaneko and published by Media Factory on December 17, 2004.
+A guidebook featuring was published by ASCII Media Works on 21 February 2003.
+A novelization was written by Yu Godai, illustrated by Shinya Kaneko and published by Media Factory on 17 December 2004.
 Buildup Entertainment collaborated with Sega to release 500 cast statues of Orta and her dragon in April 2004.